Pich Sophea

-Pich Sophea (Khmer: ពេជ្រ សោភា), (born June 9, 1985) is a Cambodian singer and songwriter.
+Pich Sophea (Khmer: ពេជ្រ សោភា, born June 9, 1985) is a Cambodian singer and songwriter.
 First in the song (Better Day) with rapper "DJ-Sdey" released by Hang Meas Production (2004) This song made her gain recognition from She is also an actress, a goodwill ambassador for a well-known brand, and is known as a judge and a member of the audit committee, which evaluates the reality of the sound presented during the Blind audition, The Voice Cambodia.

 Early life

 Pich Sophea was born on June 9, 1985, in Sangkat Boeung Salang, Khan Toul Kork, Phnom Penh.
 She has a father named Pich Savann and a mother named Sour Sopheap and four siblings.
-Her parents are businessmen, so as a child, "Sophea" had to help her parents sell food to support her education.
-She had to sing for a restaurant in Phnom Penh until she graduated with a high school diploma (grade 12).
-During 2003, she switched to singing for an entertainment center called "Spark Entertainment Center".
-Just about a year ago, she was approached to sing for a giant production in Cambodia known as "Hang Meas Production" during the 2004 release of her first album.
-She is titled (Better Day), which is her first song to step into the art world.
+Her parents were business people.
+As a child, Sophea helped her family sell food to support her education.
+When she got older, Sophea started to sing for a restaurant in Phnom Penh up until she graduated high school.
+In 2003, she made a career move to sing for an entertainment center called "Spark Entertainment Center".
+Just one year later, Sophea was approached by a talent scout and was signed to a very high profile and established production company in Cambodia known as "Hang Meas Production" where her first solo album was released.
+The album was called, “Better Day,” setting her debut into the Cambodian artistry world with the title track.